canonical/ubuntu-core-docs/en/index.md

 #### Developer tools and websites

-* [myapps.ubuntu.com](https://myapps.ubuntu.com): the developer portal to manage your snaps in the store
+* **`snapcraft`**: the command-line tool to guide you through creating snaps, push and release them to users
 * [snapcraft.io](http://snapcraft.io): the snap format and snap creation reference documentation
-* **`snapcraft`**: the command-line tool to guide you through creating snaps, push and release them to users
+* [dashboard.snapcraft.io](https://dashboard.snapcraft.io): the developer portal to manage your snaps in the store
 * **`ubuntu-image`**: the command-line tool to guide you through creating your own Ubuntu Core images